-1) Modified gauge invariant conditions,

-2) Short range non-Abelian force terms and Abelian long range force terms in Maxwell's equations,

-3) Finite but small rest mass of the photon, and

-4) A magnetic monopole like term

-5) Longitudinal as well as transverse magnetic and electromagnetic field components in a complex Minkowski metric $M_4$ in a $C_2$ space and

-6) Formalism of nonlocality in the 8D spacetime metric.
+- 1) Modified gauge invariant conditions, - 2) Short range non-Abelian force terms and Abelian long range force terms in Maxwell's equations, - 3) Finite but small rest mass of the photon, and - 4) A magnetic monopole like term - 5) Longitudinal as well as transverse magnetic and electromagnetic field components in a complex Minkowski metric M_4 in a C_2 space and - 6) Formalism of nonlocality in the 8D spacetime metric.

-This is an 8D complex Minkowski space $M_4$ (1) composed of four real and four imaginary dimensions consistent with Lorentz invariance and analytic continuation in the complex plane [1-4].
+This is an 8D complex Minkowski space M_4 (1) composed of four real and four imaginary dimensions consistent with Lorentz invariance and analytic continuation in the complex plane [1-4].
 The unique feature of this geometry is that it admits nonlocality consistent with Bell's theorem, (EPR paradox), possibly Young's double slit experiment, the Aharonov - Bohm effect and multi mirrored interferometric experiment.

 Additionally, expressing Maxwell's electromagnetic equations in complex eight space, leads to some new and interesting predictions in physics, including possible detailed explanation of some of the previously mentioned nonlocality experiments [5-8].
-Complexification of Maxwell's equations require a non-Abelian gauge group which amend the usual theory, which utilizes the usual unimodular Weyl U1 group.
-We have examined the modification of gauge conditions using higher symmetry groups such as SU2, SUn and other groups such as the SL(2,c) double cover group of the rotational group SO(3,1) related to Shipov's Ricci curvature tensor [3] and a possible neo-aether picture.
-Thus we are led to new and interesting physics involving extended metrical space constraints, the usual transverse and also longitudinal, non Hertzian electric and magnetic field solutions to Maxwell's equations to $\nabla \cdot \underline{B}$ [9], and a possible finite but small rest mass of the photon [10-12].
+Complexification of Maxwell's equations require a non-Abelian gauge group which amend the usual theory, which utilizes the usual unimodular Weyl U_1 group.
+We have examined the modification of gauge conditions using higher symmetry groups such as SU_2 , SU_n and other groups such as the SL(2,c) double cover group of the rotational group SO(3,1) related to Shipov's Ricci curvature tensor [3] and a possible neo-aether picture.
+Thus we are led to new and interesting physics involving extended metrical space constraints, the usual transverse and also longitudinal, non Hertzian electric and magnetic field solutions to Maxwell's equations, possibly leading to new communication systems and antennae theory, non zero solutions to $\nabla \cdot B$ [9], and a possible finite but small rest mass of the photon [10-12].